 SGI participated in the 65th Session of the Commission on the Status of Women (CSW65) from 15 to 26 March.
-The NGO CSW65 Virtual Forum gathered 25,000 registrants with over 700 parallel events, while the UN’s official CSW session had 9,000 registrants with over 100 side events.
+The NGO CSW65 Virtual Forum gathered over 27,000 registrants with over 700 parallel events, while the UN’s official CSW session had 9,000 registrants with over 100 side events.
 Based on the CSW65 priority theme: “Women’s full and effective participation and decision-making in public life, as well as the elimination of violence, for achieving gender equality and the empowerment of all women and girls,” SGI co-organized two virtual parallel events.

 On 16 March, “The Power of Young Women to Lead” event was moderated by SGI’s Ivy Koek and attended by over 175 participants.
 The event was co-sponsored by the Global Network of Women Peacebuilders and NGO CSW/NY with the support of the World YWCA.
 At the event, SGI launched its report on the “Young Women’s Stories—Fostering Leadership” project.